zzxx-husky/coll/README.md

 Note that, the above code using native syntax can actually be improved:
 1. When taking the `init` of `in1`, we can directly iterate from the `1st` element (zero based) to the `end`.
 No need to use `skipped_head` to check each element of `in1`;
 2. When taking the `tail` of `in2`, we can directly iterate from the `begin` to the second last element.
 No need to use `prev_i2` to cache the previous element;
-3. When checking whether the `index` of the elements is `_ % 2 == 1`, it is not necessary to zip the element with the index using a pair.

-Now, worth to mention that, for point 1 and point 2, they can be optimized in `coll` by pushing `init` and `tail` upwards to the source operator in compile time.
+Now, worth to mention that, the two points can be optimized in `coll` by pushing `init` and `tail` upwards to the source operator in compile time.
 That is not done yet, but similar technique is applied for `reverse` operator, i.e., instead of reversing the elements in the middle of the processing, it is better to directly reverse the input from the beginning if possible.
-For point 3, it is typically what we hope the compiler will optimize for us, i.e., the overhead of using a `pair` can be removed by the compiler.

 ## TODOs:
 + API: window with aggregation;
 + Optimization: Improve parallel operators:
-   + Thread sharing among different parallel operators
-   + Data exchange among different parallel operators
+   + Direct data exchange among consecutive parallel operators
-+ Code simplification
-   + Unify different result cases in partition() and parallel()

 ## Useful links
 + [Operator List](https://github.com/zzxx-husky/cpp-collection-api/wiki/OperatorList), which lists all the operators in `coll`.